thiendang/admin-microfrontends/README.md

 A good example of this is the [aside-search app](./mf-explore/src/aside-search.tsx#L12-L29),

 - emitting a `search` event that contains `{ "query": "Blah" }`,
-- having the chassis receive the event data and log to the console.
+- having the shell receive the event data and log to the console.

 ### 3. Demonstrate route-level slots